I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

 Arrives: December 12

-He is the oldest brother and first to visit.
-Since he is the oldest, he has to leave several days before to make the long journey.
+He is the first to visit, and since he’s the oldest, he has to leave several days before to make the long journey.
 His legs have become creaky and stiff in his old age – if you listen closely you could hear his knees creaking!

 Favorite treats: Christmas cookies and milk